Home » Symptoms » Dog Symptoms A-Z » Regurgitation of undigested food

 Basics and possible causes

-Regurgitation can be attributed to a variety of causes, ranging from anatomical abnormalities to functional disorders.
+Regurgitation can be due to a variety of causes, ranging from anatomical anomalies to functional disorders.
 The esophagusThe esophagus is a muscular tube that connects the pharynx to the stomach.
-It transports food from the mouth to the stomach through rhythmic contractions (peristalsis). is a muscular tube that carries food from the mouth to the stomach.
+It transports food from the mouth to the stomach through rhythmic contractions (peristalsis). is a muscular tube that transports food from the mouth to the stomach.
 If this process is disrupted, regurgitationRegurgitation is the reflux of food or liquid from the stomach into the mouth without Vomiting or strong abdominal muscle contractions.
 It may be a sign of diseases of the esophagus or other gastrointestinal problems. can occur.

 A common cause is megaesophagus, a condition in which the esophagusThe esophagus is a muscular tube that connects the pharynx to the stomach.
-It transports food from the mouth to the stomach through rhythmic contractions (peristalsis). is dilated and loses its ability to effectively transport food to the stomach.
+It transports food from the mouth to the stomach through rhythmic contractions (peristalsis). is enlarged and loses its ability to effectively transport food to the stomach.
 This can be congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
-This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. or develop over the course of life.
+This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. or develop later in life.

-In addition, regurgitationRegurgitation is the reflux of food or liquid from the stomach into the mouth without Vomiting or strong abdominal muscle contractions.
-It may be a sign of diseases of the esophagus or other gastrointestinal problems. may be more common in some dog breeds that are genetically predisposed to certain anatomical abnormalities, such as bulldogs or dachshunds.
+Furthermore, regurgitationRegurgitation is the reflux of food or liquid from the stomach into the mouth without Vomiting or strong abdominal muscle contractions.
+It may be a sign of diseases of the esophagus or other gastrointestinal problems. may be more common in some dog breeds that are genetically predisposed to certain anatomical deviations, such as Bulldogs or Dachshunds.

 Typical accompanying symptoms